 I pause for a minute to tell you I am humbled by what you have all accomplished.
 To spin up this relief effort in a matter of hours and go full speed in less than a day is a testament to your good hearts, your passion, your determination, and your skill.
 You helped so many people, and you never stopped to ask why.

-When I was in the industry, every good agency I knew did work for the community projects and institutions they cared about.
-I know more than one keynote who donates their time and talents to local church groups, universities, and non-profits.
-And many local charity boards are staffed with neighborhood attorneys, accountants, doctors and nurses, and other professionals who provide their know-how and skillsets to help make their communities better.
+When I was in the advertising industry, every good agency I knew did work for the community projects and institutions they cared about.
+I know more than one who donates their time and talents to local church groups, universities, and non-profits.
+And many local boards are staffed with neighborhood attorneys, accountants, doctors and nurses, and other who provide their know-how and skillsets to help make their communities better.

-Regardless of how big or small the problem is, from thousands of people made suddenly homeless in and The Bahamas to small community-based groups that help their immediate neighbors in under-served communities, each of us has skills, talents, and abilities that can make someone's life better.
-And while donating money is always a good thing to do, it's often the human lifeline we can each provide that makes the biggest difference; both to the people we help and to ourselves.
+Regardless of how big or small the problem is, from thousands of people made suddenly homeless in Puerto Rico and The Bahamas to small community-based groups that help their immediate neighbors in under-served communities, each of us has skills, talents, and abilities that can make someone’s life better.
+And while donating money is always a good thing to do, it’s often the human lifeline we can each provide that makes the biggest difference; both to the people we help and to ourselves.

-Doing well by doing good is not simply a sound or an effective technique.
-It's also a great way to build employee loyalty and strengthen the neighborhoods we all live in.
-But most importantly, it's a way to say thank you for all the and success each one of us enjoys every single day.
+Doing well by doing good is not simply a sound or an effective brand building technique.
+It’s also a great way to build employee loyalty and strengthen the neighborhoods we all live in.
+But most importantly, it’s a way to say thank you for all the and success each one of us enjoys every single day.

 Skip to content